Svetlana Kuznetsova: 2013: Comeback from injury, return to form

 Kuznetsova began her comeback at Sydney, where she had to qualify to enter the main draw.
 In the second round, she upset former world No. 1, Caroline Wozniacki, in three sets for her first win in a main draw of any tournament since the previous year's French Open.

 Kuznetsova entered the Australian Open unseeded, but she was able to reach the quarterfinals for the third time, after defeating Wozniacki for the second time this year, in the fourth round.
-She subsequently lost in the quarterfinals to world No. 1, defending and eventual champion Victoria Azarenka in two sets.
-She next played at the Qatar Total Open and defeated ninth seed Marion Bartoli in the second round, before losing in the third to Sam Stosur.
+She subsequently lost in the quarterfinals to world No. 1, defending and eventual champion, Victoria Azarenka, in two sets.
+She next played at the Qatar Ladies Open and defeated ninth seed Marion Bartoli in the second round, before losing in the third to Sam Stosur.

 Kuznetsova then entered Indian Wells as an unseeded player.
-She matched her 2012 performance by reaching the third round, defeating former champion Jelena Janković in the second round before losing to Marion Bartoli in the third.
+She matched her 2012 performance by reaching the third round, defeating former champion Janković in the second round, before losing to Marion Bartoli in the third.
 At Miami, Kuznetsova was again unseeded, but she managed to reach the third round, losing to Ana Ivanovic in straight sets.

-At the French Open, Kuznetsova reached her second consecutive Grand Slam quarter-final, where she lost to world No. 1 and eventual champion, Serena Williams, in three sets.
+At the French Open, Kuznetsova reached her second consecutive Grand Slam quarterfinal, where she lost to world No. 1 and eventual champion, Serena Williams, in three sets.
 The second set which Kuznetsova won was the only one dropped by Williams during the tournament.
-She had defeated 22nd-seed and compatriot Ekaterina Makarova and German sixth seed Angelique Kerber en route.
+She had defeated 22nd-seed and compatriot Ekaterina Makarova and sixth seed Angelique Kerber en route.